Vineyard-Technologies/CRPlumbing.biz/README.md

 # CR Plumbing - Professional Plumbing Services Website

-A modern, responsive website for CR Plumbing, providing professional plumbing services to the Seattle Eastside communities.
+A modern, responsive website for CR Plumbing, providing professional plumbing services to the Greater Eastside communities.

 ## 🏠 About CR Plumbing

-CR Plumbing is a licensed and insured plumbing contractor serving the Seattle Eastside with over 15 years of experience.
+CR Plumbing is a licensed and insured plumbing contractor serving the Greater Eastside with over 15 years of experience.
 We provide reliable, professional plumbing services including:

 - Plumbing repairs and maintenance
 - Water heater installation and repair